 When asked about how hard it is to stay in their home Jaziah immediately points to the nonexistent doors and windows where she said that during winter it feels like being outside.
 “The owner of the building forbidden us from placing door or windows, it’s his right,” she added.
 “All we can do is putting some sheets that we lack but it’s better than nothing, we lack food, clothes and above all a warm place.”
 She said.

-Jaziah’s 5 children range from 11 to 13 years.
-She lost one of her boys from a stroke, as all the children are working in a butcher shop from the morning till the evening, “they are not well paid, but they help the family with the expenses,” she said.
+Jaziah’s has five children.
+She lost one of her boys from a stroke, as all the children are working in a butcher shop from the morning till the evening, “They are not well paid, but they help the family with the expenses,” she said.
 Moreover, they owe a lot of money to the grocery store and sometimes they all eat from one can because of the food shortage.

 Jaziah hoping for a warm place to save her family from sickness and cold weather.
 She hopes for her food, clothes, blankets, and above all she hopes to go back to their home where they belong.